-Has the condition (6.28) a similar meaning in the case of Schlesinger canonical form?
-What is the condition on the local system or a (single) Fuchsian differential equation which has a realization of a system of Schlesinger canonical form?
+Has the condition (8.28) a similar meaning in the case of Schlesinger canonical form?
+What condition on the spectral type does assure that the local system has a realization of Schlesinger canonical form?

-Give the condition so that the monodromy group is finite (cf. [BH]).
+Give the condition so that the monodromy group is finite.
 Give the condition so that the centralizer of the monodromy is the set of scalar multiplications.

-Suppose \mathbf{m} is fundamental.
-Study the condition so that the connection coefficients is a quotient of the products of gamma functions as in Theorem 12.6 or the solution has an integral representation only by using elementary functions.
+Suppose m is fundamental.
+Study the condition so that the connection coefficients is a quotient of the products of gamma functions as in Theorem 14.6 or the solution has an integral representation only by using elementary functions.

-14.6.
-Shift operators

-Calculate the intertwining polynomial $c{\mathbf{m}}(\epsilon; \lambda)$ of λ defined in Theorem 11.8.
+16.6.
+Shift operators.
+Calculate the polynomial function $c{\mathbf{m}}(\epsilon; \lambda)$ of λ defined in Theorem 13.7.
 Is it square free?
-See Conjecture 11.12.
+See Conjecture 13.10.